Agnico Eagle Mines Limited (AEM) Shares Down Despite Recent Market Volatility

 Many brokerage firms have already submitted their reports for AEM stocks, with BMO Capital Markets repeating the rating for AEM by listing it as a “Outperform.”
 The predicted price for AEM in the upcoming period, according to BMO Capital Markets is $60 based on the research report published on April 03rd of the current year 2023.

-Volatility was left at 2.92%, however, over the last 30 days, the volatility rate increased by 3.52%, as shares surge +23.73% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.58% lower at present.
+Volatility was left at 2.82%, however, over the last 30 days, the volatility rate increased by 2.45%, as shares surge +13.08% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +4.60% upper at present.

 Stock Fundamentals for AEM